Beschrijving

 Restore the fen to its original size, shape and condition

-Convert high interception pine tree forest into low interception heathland
+Convert pockets of high interception pine tree forest into low interception heathland